syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Appearance.md

 ## Fore color for positive, negative and zero color

-Fore color for positive, negative and zero color SfNumericTextBox UI can be customized with the following properties.
+SfNumericTextBox UI can be customized with the following properties.
 It helps in differentiating the values easily.

-*	NegativeColor – Assign the foreground color to the control, when Value is negative.
+*	[NegativeForeColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.Styles.NumericTextBoxVisualStyle~NegativeForeColor.html) – Assign the foreground color to the control, when Value is negative.
-*	PositiveColor - Assign the foreground color to the control, when Value is positive.
+*	[PositiveForeColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.Styles.NumericTextBoxVisualStyle~PositiveForeColor.html) - Assign the foreground color to the control, when Value is positive.
-*	ZeroColor - Assign the foreground color to the control, when Value is zero.
+*	[ZeroForeColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.Styles.NumericTextBoxVisualStyle~ZeroForeColor.html) - Assign the foreground color to the control, when Value is zero.

 {% tabs %}